-The Hellingly festival of transport is over the coming bank holiday weekend and Tony G3ZQB and Barry G8DXU will be there displaying an old diesel engine and a Military Land Rover full of radio equipment.
+The Hellingly festival of transport is over the Bank holiday weekend and Tony G3ZQB will be there displaying an old diesel engine, Barry G8DXU is exhibiting his Military Land Rover full of radio equipment.
 So do pop over and say hi to them.
 Link with details below….

 The logo on our banner above is a copy of an old logo created back in the 1980′s.
 Over the years coming up to our clubs 50th anniversary, I will be posting as much history as I can find.

 The last couple of weeks have seen more visitors up to the beachy site, enjoying the wonderful weather and our fry ups.
 We are now offering a healthy option with the meals ready to eat infamous biscuit brown.